Here's a question worth asking before you book another offsite: does your team actually remember the last one?

 At Usal Redwood Forest, about four hours north of San Francisco on California's Mendocino Coast, with lodging at a nearby coastal property.

 Both.
-Mornings focus on breathwork and forest immersion.
-Afternoons include a structured leadership session.
-It's built to do the job of an offsite without feeling like one.
+Mornings open with optional breathwork and quiet forest immersion, and afternoons hold a structured leadership session focused on clarity and focus.
+It's built to do the job of a corporate offsite without ever feeling like one.